-Developing thinking dispositions are an important element of curricula worldwide.
-This term is based on the philosophy of John Dewey and developed by David Perkins through Harvard Project Zero.
-Thinking is more than just ability.
+Developing thinking dispositions, an important element of curricula worldwide, are based on the philosophy of John Dewey and developed by David Perkins through Harvard Project Zero.
+Thinking is more than ability.
 It also depends on developing a behavioural tendency or ‘disposition’ that includes developing the skills to structure an orderly solution to a problem, an inclination to act on the issue and an alertness to many possible ways to address the issue or problem.

-Cornish College has developed sustainable thinking dispositions represented by the rings of sustainability.
+Cornish College has developed sustainable thinking dispositions, which are represented by the Rings of Sustainability.
 Many schools in Victoria, as well as schools in Singapore, India and Hong Kong have adopted this.
 We believe that an important responsibility of schooling for citizens of the 21st century is to think sustainably – to have the necessary skills for a global world, to have the inclination to act sustainably and to solve problems and to be alert to the many possible ways we can make a difference.

 We have designed our curricular and cocurricular programs around the four interlocking rings, each with a set of focus questions.
-This design allows us to address the Victorian Curriculum F-10 framework as well as the requirements of the International Baccalaureate.
+This design allows us to address the Victorian Curriculum Foundation – Year 10 framework, as well as the requirements of the International Baccalaureate Organization.

 Do our students understand the importance of natural areas and our responsibilities towards them?
 Are they scientifically literate, understanding the importance of biodiversity, the research on sustainability and the implications of new innovations on the environment?
 Do they understand how to manage their global footprint?